umarcor/issue-runner/README.md

 ---

-**issue-runner** is a toolkit to retrive, set up and run Minimal Working Examples (MWEs).
-MWEs are defined in markdown files (such as the first comment in a GitHub issue), and external tarball(s)/zipfile(s)/file(s) can be included.
-It extracts sources to separate files, (optionally) invokes docker, executes the entrypoint, and cleans up.
+**issue-runner** is a toolkit to retrive, set up and run [Minimal Working Examples (MWEs)](https://en.wikipedia.org/wiki/Minimal_working_example).
+MWEs are defined in [Markdown](https://en.wikipedia.org/wiki/Markdown) files (such as the first comment in a GitHub issue); external tarball(s)/zipfile(s)/file(s) can be included.
+It extracts sources to separate files, (optionally) invokes docker, executes the entrypoint, (optionally) cleans up and exits with a meaningful error code.
+See [eine.github.io/issue-runner](https://eine.github.io/issue-runner) for installation and usage instructions.

-The main use case for this toolkit is to be added to a GitHub Actions (GHA) workflow in order to monitor the issues in a repository and optionally report status/results by:

-- labelling issues as `reproducible` or `fixed?`,
-- adding a comment to the issue with logs and/or refs to jobs/artifacts,
-- and/or making test artifacts available through a CI job

-Nonetheless, the CLI tool can also be used to set up and test any MWE or issue locally.

 ---